Magnetic Resonance Imaging

 - Metal clips from aneurysm repair.

 - Any other large metal objects in your body.
 Tooth filling and braces are usually fine.

 - You will be asked to remove any metal objects such as, jewelry, hearing aids, or glasses.

-- You will also be asked to remove all medicine skin patches, such as Duragesic patch.
+- You will also be asked to remove all medication skin patches.
 They may contain metal elements and cause skin burns.

 - An x-ray may be taken to check for any metal objects in your body.

 - Given ear plugs or headphones.
 The MRI machine makes a loud banging noise.